 Well, I plan to use a pinch of thrift, a dash of DIY and a whole lot of savvy to do so.

-In my quest to maximize my budget, I accomplished 2 great things; finding an affordable wedding planner and booking an unconventional but cost-efficient venue.
+In my quest to maximize my budget, I accomplished 2 great things; finding an affordable wedding planner and booking a cost-effective but unconventional venue.

 I got a wedding planner to help me plan the wedding.
 Kyle and I live in New Jersey, and I realized early on that it’d be more efficient for me to have a planner.
 In addition, I needed a resource that could leverage their network in order to help me meet our budget.
 However, like everything else in Miami, wedding planners can be pretty pricey.
 One woman wanted to charge me 20% of my budget (YIKES!).
 So, I had to do A LOT of research to find someone who wouldn’t break the bank.